MarkGravestock/advent-of-code-2024/README.md

 In this repository, markgravestock is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+### Notes

+#### Day 6 Part 2

+- Key insight: To detect a loop, you can check if you are ever at the same coordinate in the same direction when you hit an obstruction.
+- TODO: Possibly you could detect at any coordinate you have visited if you are in the same direction and combine this with counting visited locations.

+### Hints

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]